Bashfuscator/Bashfuscator/CONTRIBUTING.md

 - Functions other than `obfuscate()` will be created only if they are necessary to avoid reusing code, or to separate logic if the obfuscation process is sufficiently complex.

-- `self.originalCmd = userCmd` is the first line of every obfuscation function.
+- `self.originalCmd = userCmd` is the first line of `obfuscate()`.
 This is to ensure that the obfuscated and clear command for every layer is kept if need.

 - At the very end of `obfuscate()`, the obfuscated command will be assigned to `self.payload`, and `self.payload` will be returned. `self.payload` must not be used anywhere else in the `obfuscate()` function to avoid errors when layering payloads.

+---

 ### Adding Token Obfuscators